 You need several versions of your ad with relevant and interesting information.

-To achieve your goals, consider all possibilities.
-Remarketing can be adapted to all situations, all products and services, all types of users, without restriction of languages or geographical areas… It’s an effective conversion strategy that allows you to target your potential customers in a personalized way.
+To reach your goals, consider all the possibilities.
+Remarketing can be adapted to all situations, products, services and users.
+There are no restrictions in terms of languages or geographical regions.
+It’s an effective conversion strategy that lets you target your potential customers in a personalized way.